 The UMRA Book Club has been meeting regularly since March of 2011.
-We meet at 2 p.m. on the third Friday of every month except December.
-We meet at the 1666 Coffman Building, which is on Larpenteur Avenue near the St. Paul Campus.
+We meet at 2 p.m. on the third Friday of every month except December at the 1666 Coffman Building, which is on Larpenteur Avenue near the St. Paul Campus.

 The UMRA Photo Club is open to all UMRA members who have an interest in photography.
 We welcome photographers of all abilities.
 Most of us are struggling amateurs who like to take pictures and want to get better.
 We benefit from the kind help we get from each other.

 The UMRA Cares committee members stand ready throughout the year to assist and support members who may be facing serious illness or experiencing the death of a loved one.
-Tthis committee was formed by members who know first-hand how important it is to have support in times of stress or loss.
+This committee was formed by members who know first-hand how important it is to have support in times of stress or loss.
 If you or someone you know wants to talk with a member of UMRA Cares, you may contact members of the Cares Committee as follows: Ron Anderson email@example.com, (Chair), Margaret Catambay <firstname.lastname@example.org>, Patricia Kelly Hall <email@example.com>, Larry Johnson <firstname.lastname@example.org>, Ron Matross <email@example.com>, Earl Nolting <...
 More...

 The Journal of Opinions, Ideas and Essays (JOIE)